 In a 2014 community brief, ISPU summarized the research and documentation of state-level legislative efforts to disenfranchise historically marginalized groups.
 This data visualization, newly updated for 2018, maps legislative efforts in all 50 states to restrict rights for a variety of marginalized communities.

 ISPU’s legislative map is an important conversation starter with other communities and allies.
 Unfortunately, Islamophobia is too often thought of, by American Muslims and broader society alike, as a unique problem directed at only one community: Muslims.
 ISPU’s research shows that Islamophobia is a threat to all.

-Our map provides a “big picture” narrative, grounded in hard-data gathered from over 1600+ bills across all 50 U.S. states, which shows anti-Muslim bigotry is not an isolated phenomenon; it frequently overlaps with prejudices directed towards other communities.
-In other words, anti-Muslim prejudice isn’t a “Muslim” problem, it’s everyone’s problem.
-Or as Dr. Martin Luther King once said, “Injustice anywhere is a threat to justice everywhere.”
+Our map provides a big picture narrative, grounded in hard data gathered from over 3100 bills across all 50 U.S. states, which shows anti-Muslim bigotry is not an isolated phenomenon; it frequently overlaps with prejudices directed toward other communities.
+In other words, anti-Muslim prejudice isn’t just a problem for Muslims — it’s a problem for all Americans.